Privacy & Confidentiality

 - Does my health insurance plan include psychotherapy or services offered by a registered psychotherapist?

 - Do I have a deductible?
 What is it and have I met it?

 - Does my plan limit the number of sessions per calendar year?
 What is the limit?

 - Do I need a referral from my primary care physician to cover my services?

 Are you offering in-person services?

-At this time, New Moon Psychotherapy is offering only virtual appointments via video conferencing or telephone.
+We are currently accepting clients for in-person sessions at our 500 King Street location.
+In addition to in-person appointments we are continuing to offer virtual appointments via video conferencing or telephone.
 You can find more information about virtual or online therapy here.

 Do you have a waitlist?

 We appreciate that if you’re looking for a therapist, you likely need support now, not 2 or 4 months from now.
 We are committed to connecting you with a therapist that is skilled in the areas you are looking to improve as close to when you reach out as possible.
 If the therapist you are interested in working with is full, you will be given an estimated wait time and given the option to connect with another therapist who will be able to see you within a week.